-- (2) The SLP instruction is executed when the programmable timer is in the RUN status (PRUN0(1) = "1").
+(2) The SLP instruction is executed when the programmable timer is in the RUN status (PRUN0(1) = "1").
 The programmable timer operation will become unstable when returning from SLEEP status.
-Therefore, when shifting to SLEEP status, set the clock timer to STOP status (PRUN0(1) = "0") prior to executing the SLP instruction. - In the same way, disable the TOUT signal (PTOUT = "0") to avoid an unstable clock output to the R27 output port terminal. - (3) Since the TOUT signal is generated asynchronously from the register PTOUT, when the signal is turned ON or OFF by the register setting, a hazard of a 1/2 cycle or less is generated.
+Therefore, when shifting to SLEEP status, set the clock timer to STOP status (PRUN0(1) = "0") prior to executing the SLP instruction.

+In the same way, disable the TOUT signal (PTOUT = "0") to avoid an unstable clock output to the R27 output port terminal.

+- (3) Since the TOUT signal is generated asynchronously from the register PTOUT, when the signal is turned ON or OFF by the register setting, a hazard of a 1/2 cycle or less is generated. - (4) When the OSC3 oscillation circuit is made the clock source, it is necessary to turn the OSC3 oscillation ON, prior to using the programmable timer.

-- (4) When the OSC3 oscillation circuit is made the clock source, it is necessary to turn the OSC3 oscillation ON, prior to using the programmable timer. - From the time the OSC3 oscillation circuit is turning ON until oscillation stabilizes, an interval of several msec to several 10 msec is necessary.
-Consequently, you should allow an adequate waiting time after turning the OSC3 oscillation circuit ON before starting the count of the programmable timer.
-(The oscillation start time will vary somewhat depending on the oscillator and on external parts.
-Refer to the oscillation start time example indicated in Chapter 7, "ELECTRICAL CHARACTERISTICS".)
+From the time the OSC3 oscillation circuit is turning ON until oscillation stabilizes, an interval of 1 msec is necessary.
+Consequently, you should allow an adequate waiting time after turning the OSC3 oscillation circuit ON before starting the count of the programmable timer